aardjon/trad/doc/architecture.md

 To minimize manual testing effort we aim for a high unit test coverage.
 Test Driven Development can be a way to achieve this.

-We are using static analysis tools to get maximum of automated support.
+We are using static analysis tools to maximize automated support.
 We start with a very pedantic configuration and always document the reason for disabling single checks.
 This documentation is embedded into the [linter configuration](../mobileapp/analysis_options.yaml) to make it easy to update in case of changes.